Infineon/sensor-xensiv-pasco2/README.md

 ## Overview

+Note: This is an Early Access Software for PASCO2 devices in ModusToolbox.
+This software is made available for evaluation purposes only and is not recommended for production development.

 This library provides APIs to interface with the PAS CO2 sensor that allows user to read the CO2 concentration.

 ## Features